wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Helper Objects That Collect and Transfer Data

-### WavefrontSender
+### Wavefront Sender

-Part of instrumenting an application is to choose and set up a mechanism for sending metrics and trace data to the Wavefront service, as described in [Step 1](#step-1-prepare-to-send-data-to-wavefront) above.
-You can choose between:
+When you instrument an application, you set up a mechanism for sending metrics and trace data to the Wavefront service, as described in [Step 1](#step-1-prepare-to-send-data-to-wavefront) above.
+Choose between:

 * Sending data directly to the Wavefront service, also called [direct ingestion](direct_ingestion.html).
 * Sending data to a [Wavefront proxy](proxies.html), which then forwards the data to the Wavefront service.

-Your choice is represented in your microservice's code as an object of type `WavefrontSender`.
-This object encapsulates the settings you supply when you instrument your microservice, either through the [quickstart setup steps](#option-1-quickstart---use-config-files) or the [custom setup steps](#option-2-custom-setup---instantiate-helper-objects-directly).
-The settings in your microservice must match the information you provided in [Step 1](#step-1-prepare-to-send-data-to-wavefront) above.
+Your choice is represented in your code as an object called a "Wavefront sender".
+(Most Wavefront SDKs define objects of type `WavefrontSender` or simply `Sender`.
+A few SDKs define a pair of separate `Client` objects.)
+A Wavefront sender encapsulates the settings you supply when you instrument your microservice.
+The settings in your code must match the information you provided in [Step 1](#step-1-prepare-to-send-data-to-wavefront) above.

-**Note:** The [custom setup steps](#option-2-custom-setup---instantiate-helper-objects-directly) enable you to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Wavefront service.
-If you are using direct ingestion, you can optionally change the defaults for batching up the data to be sent.
+**Note:** You can use a Wavefront sender to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Wavefront service.
+If you are using direct ingestion, you can also change the defaults for batching up the data to be sent.

 <!--- change links when proxy/dir ing decision is in a single section --->

-### Wavefront Reporters
+### Wavefront Reporter Objects

-Wavefront uses one or more Reporter objects to gather metrics and histograms and forward that data to the `WavefrontSender`.
-Different Wavefront Reporters gather data from different components of your application.
-For example, a `WavefrontJvmReporter` reports runtime data obtained from the JVM.
+Wavefront uses one or more reporter objects to gather metrics and histograms and forward that data to the Wavefront sender.
+Different Wavefront reporter objects gather data from different components of your application.
+For example, a `WavefrontJvmReporter` reports runtime data from the JVM.

-A Wavefront Reporter specifies:
+A Wavefront reporter object specifies:
 * The reporting interval for metrics and histograms.
-The reporting interval controls how often data is reported to the `WavefrontSender` and therefore determines the timestamps of data points sent to Wavefront.
+The reporting interval controls how often data is reported to the Wavefront sender and therefore determines the timestamps of data points sent to Wavefront.
 The default reporting interval is once a minute.

 * The source of the reported metrics and histograms, typically the host that the code is running on.
 You can specify a more meaningful name explicitly during setup.
-All Reporters for a particular microservice must specify the same source.
+All reporter objects for a particular microservice must specify the same source.

-**Note:** The [custom setup steps](#option-2-custom-setup---instantiate-helper-objects-directly) enable you to set a nondefault reporting interval.
+**Note:** You can use a Wavefront sender to set a nondefault reporting interval.

 <!---
-**Note:** For guidelines, see _[[link to reporting interval topic on another page]]_.
+**Note:** For guidelines on choosing a reporting interval, see _[[link to reporting interval topic on another page]]_.
 --->

 ### WavefrontTracer and WavefrontSpanReporter